Matho/smart_ruby_plug/README.md

 If you dont want to use ethernet port for internet, but wifi instead, I recommend to check this article [https://arstech.net/raspberry-pi-4-ubuntu-wifi/](https://arstech.net/raspberry-pi-4-ubuntu-wifi/)

-**The easiest way is install this project via Docker**.
-See chapter `6.
+**Note:** If you are running on armv6 compatible device (PI Zero, PI 1), you need to flash 32bit Raspbian (Raspberry PI OS Lite).
+You will select the wifi and user credentials via Imager software, in the right bottom corner - the setting icon.

+**Note 2:** If you have 512MB ram device and you want to use ram disk (read-only filesystem) in "production", do not follow the Docker part, you will do not have enough memory for Docker image.
+Follow non-docker instructions and compile ruby from source code (rvm installation).

+**For Docker installation** see chapter `6.
 Dockerfile building and running via Docker` for more info.
-I recommend Docker also for the case - when the app failed (exit), the Docker container can restart the container automatically.

 Now we need to install [RVM](https://rvm.io/).
 RVM is Ruby Version Manager and with RVM you can install multiple Ruby language versions in the same OS and switch between versions easily.

+`sudo apt-get update`

 Install GPG keys:
 `sudo apt install gnupg2`